Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Main Work

+\textbf{The View-label Facet}.
 View-labels, as the off-the-shelf supervised signals, indicate the identities of views.
 We argue that such supervision is beneficial to extract view-specific representations.
 However, to our best knowledge, there has had no work in this community specifically investigating their utility.
-Even the deep autoencoder-based MVC methods \cite{xu2021deep,lin2021completer,xu2022multi} also just employ the independent encoder-decoder network with an unsupervised reconstruction loss for each view, implying an implicit utilization of view-labels.
-Different from these methods, this paper conducts a customized investigation for view-labels by explicitly predicting them for which we define the following prediction loss:
+Even the deep autoencoder-based MVC methods \cite{xu2021deep,lin2021completer,xu2022multi} also just employ the independent encoder-decoder network with an unsupervised reconstruction loss for each view, implying an \textbf{implicit} utilization of view-labels.
+Different from these methods, this paper \textbf{explicitly} encodes the view identities (i.e., view-labels), and correspondingly introduces a view-label prediction loss term:

-where $y_t\in\{0,1\}$ indicates the data $\bm{z}_t^v$ comes from view 1 or view 2, $h$ denotes the view-label predictor.
+where $\varsigma_t\in\{0,1\}$ indicates the data $\bm{z}_t^v$ comes from view 1 or view 2, $h$ denotes the view-label predictor.
 In other words, this paper attempts to investigate: 1) Are view-labels indispensable?
 2) Is it better to use view-labels explicitly?